Bookies can boost profits with online Craps wagering, even if your players aren’t betting on sports right now.

 The house edge on single roll bets ranges from 5.56% up to 16.67%.
 Single roll bets are where it’s at.
 So, if you can get your players excited about odds on one roll bets, they’ll make more craps wagers with the highest house edges.

-Promote Craps wagering in your digital casino
+Promote Craps betting in your digital casino

 With no immediate end in sight, the coronavirus pandemic continues to wreak havoc on the sports world and online bookies everywhere are turning to digital casino gaming to save their books.

-Sports will return, but in the meantime, PayPerHead agents can make up for lost revenue and increase future revenue by introducing their sports bettors to casino wagering.
+Sports will return, but in the meantime, PayPerHead agents can make up for lost revenue and increase future revenue by introducing their sports bettors to blackjack wagering.
 One of the most exciting games they can play, and one of the profitable for you, is craps.